+The COVID-19 pandemic has increased the use of video-based counseling/therapy.
 Video-based Internet counseling involves synchronous distance interaction between counselor and client using what is seen and heard via video to communicate.
-Voice-over Internet protocol (IP) involves a web-based, real-time audio interface between the counselor and the client [47].
+Voiceover Internet protocol (IP) involves a web-based, real-time audio interface between the counselor and the client [47].
 A computer, voice-over IP software, headset, and Internet connection are required.
 The counselor and client are able to talk as if they were on the telephone, but the communication is transmitted over the Internet.
 This method mimics face-to-face counseling in that a conversation between the counselor and the client can occur and participants can see and hear each other [47].
 Practitioners can use the nonverbal cues to enhance the therapeutic process.
 Video conferencing counseling can be integrated with existing host of services for clients who are stable and can also be used to intensify existing interventions for clients who need additional care [143].
-Platforms used for this type of contact include Skype, FaceTime, Zoom, and Google Hangout/Chat [178].
+Platforms used for this type of contact include Skype, FaceTime, Zoom, Microsoft Teams, and Google Hangout/Chat [178].
 It is important to remember that some platforms do not meet the minimum standards for confidentiality.
 For example, Skype does not meet the minimum standards for HIPAA compliance, as they do not enter into business associate agreements.
 These should be considered and resolved prior to beginning distance counseling.

-One of the main limitations to video-based counseling are that the video technology may be expensive to implement and maintain and it requires a highspeed Internet connection in order to maximize sound and image [47].
+Counseling via video conferencing is less expensive than face-to-face therapy, and consequently, clients may have the opportunity to attend more frequently [243].
+It also increases continuity of care due to increased access, flexibility, and reduce cost [243].
+One of the main limitations to video-based counseling are that the video technology may be expensive to implement and maintain and it requires a high-speed Internet connection in order to maximize sound and image [47].
 This can be challenging in more remote areas [182].
 However, over time, this technology should improve and become more accessible.
+In some cases, clients may become frustrated with technical lags and frozen images, less than optimal audio and visual quality, and interruptions due to Internet disconnections [243].
 Another barrier is the multiple technologic difficulties that may emerge in the daily operations of service delivery models that rely on video conferencing for their provision of services [183].
 Many social service, health, and counseling agencies do not have the staff to manage and troubleshoot these difficulties.
 Problems with technology can be a barrier.
-In an experimental study comparing the feasibility of 12-week web-based counseling via video conferencing for clients diagnosed with opioid dependence and traditional face-to-face counseling, researchers found that urinalysis results, attendance, and satisfaction levels for both groups were similar.
+In an experimental study comparing the feasibility of 12-week webbased counseling via video conferencing for clients diagnosed with opioid dependence and traditional face-to-face counseling, researchers found that urinalysis results, attendance, and satisfaction levels for both groups were similar.
 However, the withdrawal rate was higher in the video conferencing group, which was speculated to be related to problems with technology [143].
 Setting up video conferencing technology can be a challenge for some clients, particularly older individuals [184].